 #5: Put a stop to duplications

-You’ll find plenty of options available via the Salesforce AppExchange page, including CRMfusion, RingLead and plenty of others.
+You’ll find plenty of options available via the Salesforce AppExchange page.
 Of course, this means signing up to these third-party tools as well, so you’ll need to consider what else each of these tools has to offer and whether they have a place in your marketing toolkit.

 There are also some dedicated tools to prevent duplication in the AppExchange, ranging from freebies like DupeCatcher to the $5,000-per-year DupeBlocker 3.
 You can, of course, develop your own system for preventing duplications but that’s a little outside of the scope of this article.